 Step 1.
-Ctrl + F
+Ctrl + F to Search Words

-Step 3.
+Step 2.
 Find and Replace

 So, this is how you search for a word or phrase in a PDF and replace it with the other text if needed.
 Wondering how to search for a text in a scanned document?
 Well, fortunately, PDFelement is powerful enough to help you in this regard.

+If PDF search is not working and can't find the words you need, the PDF file is probably a scanned version.
+To fix that, you need to use Wondershare PDFelement to turn PDF into searchable text.
 Let's find out below how to search a scanned PDF file for a specific word, phrase, or set of words.

-To search for a word or phrase in the scanned PDF file, you need to convert it into the editable text with OCR.
+To search for a word or phrase in the scanned PDF file, you need to convert it into editable text with OCR.
 To do so, open your scanned PDF document in PDFelement.
 When you open a scanned PDF file in PDFelement, it automatically detects the scanned document and offers to perform OCR.
-So, click the "Perform OCR" button to change it into the editable format.
+So, click the "Perform OCR" button to change it into an editable format.

 Now, you have to choose one of the 2 options: 1) Searchable Text Image 2) Editable Text.

 In the Scan option, you can just find and read the desired text while in the "Scan to editable text" option, you cannot only find the text but can also edit and replace it.
 You can also change the language and customize the pages if needed.